nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. **UI Components**: The existing AB3 user interface aligned with our goals, and most of it was retained.
 Only slight modifications were made to include the UI of new features.
 2. **Command Parsers**: Our team adapted the existing parsing logic from AB3 to handle the additional commands that we added to the project.

 The reuse of these parts helped us to save time and focus more on refining the new features that we decided to implement.
-Overall, approximately 15% of the total effort was saveed.
+Overall, approximately 15% of the total effort was saved.

 ---